ccpgames/ccpwgl/README.md

 ======
 An implementation of CCP Games graphics engine in webgl

+Latest News
+---
+The library is currently in the process of being converted to es6

 Core files
 -----
 * `dist/ccpwgl_int.js`      - ccp webgl core library